Part 2 of 4

 .
 Couldn’t go wrong with that.
 While the librarian stamped the date on the inside for me, I began to regret my choice.
 I didn’t need a reminder of the witch.
 My tumor might be gone, and my family was surely safe, but I remembered the way that black cat hobbled home, and the look on the witch’s face as she scooped him up.
 I felt sick now for a whole new reason.
 Elizabeth

 “We have to go back and apologize, guys.”
 We gathered around one of the tables whose scarred plastic chairs were always too small.

 “No way!”
 Adam said.
 “I’m never going back there.”

 “Shhh!” hissed Mrs. Demitri.
 I sat back in the tiny chair and sulked.
 I didn’t want to go to the witch’s house by myself, but it seemed I had no choice.
 Searching the shelves in the reference section, I found a book on sign language.
 With the few minutes left of third period, I practiced making the letters and a few other signs.
 All the while, I knew I was putting my life at risk.
 The witch was said to have fed her own sister to her cats, after all.
-After what we did, she might decide to turn me into Meow Mix next.
+After what we did, she might decide to turn me into Meow Mix.

 For the rest of the day I practiced the signs under my desk, though I forgot half the letters by the time the bell rang.
-After fetching Melissa from the front of the Elementary building, I hurried home.
+After fetching my sister from the front of the Elementary building, I hurried home.
 Melissa got mad at me for leaving her half a block behind, but I didn’t listen.
 I blew through the house at top speed.